February 1st, 2016

-It has been a winter to forget in Cumbria but one we will not be able to.
+It has been a winter to forget in Cumbria but one that we will never be able to.

-Since the middle of November, we have been under constant bombardment from the sky and even by Cumbrian standards the weather has been foul.
+Since the middle of November 2015, we have been under constant bombardment from the sky.

 “The land is rotten,” he said, speaking for farmers everywhere.

 “I don’t know what we’re going to get out of it this year.”

 And as he returned to his seat, somewhere in the political undergrowth, an agricultural voice quipped: “Aye.
 An’ winter’s not ovver yet.”

 The floods of 2015-16 has left towns like rivers and fields like lakes.

 The argument about ‘who is to blame’ for it all, remains one I haven’t really understood on any meaningful level.